0uwl/squared/README.md

 # Squared

 Squared is an automated build pipeline for customized Ubuntu Desktop ISOs.
 Inspired by [Cubic](https://github.com/PJ-Singh-001/Cubic) but with one less dimension (no GUI, CLI-only tool).
 Uses a reproducible, scriptable Docker container to produce a bootable Ubuntu Desktop ISO-file.
-For more advanced use-cases it is recommended to use Cubic.
+For more advanced use-cases it is still recommended to use Cubic.

+Squared should be seen as a springboard for you to create your own custom Ubuntu Desktop ISO building pipeline.
+It covers the basics, but you are expected to do most of the actual customization.

 ---